 5. Shadow and Bone (The Shadow and Bone Trilogy)

-There’s one part of Ravka, which is called the Shadow Fold, which is a stretch of darkness within the country.
-It cuts off the east and west side of the country.
-So her army section is tasked with taking some stuff across the Fold.
-When that happens, the leader of the Grisha Army, the Darkling, joins, and he has the power to control darkness.
-So he enters, and they go across this Fold.
+There’s a part of Ravka called the Shadow Fold, which is a stretch of darkness within the country.
+It cuts off the east and west sides of the country.
+So, her army section is tasked with taking some stuff across the Fold.
+When that happens, the leader of the Grisha Army, the Darkling, joins.
+He can control darkness, so he enters, and they go across this Fold.

-Like Michael, Alina shows these magical powers that she never knew before.
-She’s whisked away to become a Grisha, even though usually Grisha are tested when they’re children, and then they are trained as these soldiers.
-For some reason, Alina missed the original test.
-So here she is now.
+Like Michael, Alina shows magical powers she never knew she had.
+She’s whisked away to become a Grisha, even though usually, Grisha are tested when they’re children and then trained as soldiers.
+Alina missed the original test for some reason, so here she is now.
 But this story goes in a completely different direction, similar to Michael Vey.
 I love how the book was crafted with some of the reveals.

 Author: Leigh Bardugo